Varsity Lakes

 Varsity Lakes features high concentrations of group households, with a fairly typical median household size

-Family households comprise 69.7 percent of all households, including couples with children at 29.1 percent, couples without children at 24.0 percent, and single parent families at 15.0 percent.
-Non-family households make up the remaining 30.3 percent, with lone person households at 24.0 percent and group households comprising 6.4 percent of the total.
-The median household size is 2.5 people, which matches the average for the Rest of Queensland.
+Family households constitute 69.7 percent of all households, including couples with children (29.1%), couples without children (24.0%), and single parent families (15.0%).
+Non-family households account for the remaining 30.3%, with lone person households at 24.0% and group households comprising 6.4%.
+The median household size stands at 2.5 people, aligning with the Regional Queensland average.

 Frequently Asked Questions - Households